Book Review of “Bottomland by Michelle Hoover.

 This was the only problem I had with this book, but unfortunately, it caused me to lose my concentration a bit more than it should have.
 Aside from this, the characters were fascinating, with a well constructed and interesting story line, and writing that was both evocative and engaging.
 Therefore, while overall I really did enjoy this book, and will warmly recommend this book I must note that I was disappointed I couldn’t give it more than four out of five stars.

-“Bottomland” by Michelle Hoover, published by Grove Press/Black Cat, released March 1, 2015 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
+“Bottomland” by Michelle Hoover, published by Grove Press/Black Cat, released March 1, 2015 is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
 I would like to thank the publishers for sending me this book via NetGalley in exchange for an unbiased review.